Val20era/Campaign-Performance-Dashboard/README.md

-Performance Marketing Dashboard (Power BI)
+# Performance Marketing Dashboard (Power BI)

-## Data

-Synthetic dataset simulating paid media performance across 3 platforms.
+Dataset is based on anonymized real-world paid media performance data across Google, Facebook, and TikTok.

 ## What This Project Demonstrates